Improve security with OTPs: Guide to one-time passwords

 With MailerSend, you can easily send OTPs via SMS and email thanks to our developer-friendly APIs.
 Let’s take a look at how to set up both.

-First, in order to have the one-time password, you'll need to create a function to generate a random number and add a validity timeframe to the function.
+In order to have the one-time password, you'll need to create a function to generate a random number and add a validity timeframe to the function.
 You'll also need to create the function to validate the OTP when the user enters it.

 Once you’re done, you can choose between sending the OTP via email or text: